-To limit or delay the spreading of fires via the façade, the Royal Decree imposes various requirements with regard to the reaction to fire of façade cladding in its end-use conditions (in other words, as present on site).
-This means that when assessing the reaction to fire of the façade cladding, one must take into account the potential influence of the underlying material layers and the way in which they are fastened.
+To limit or delay the spreading of fires via the wooden façade, the Royal Decree imposes various requirements with regard to the reaction to fire of wooden façade cladding in its end-use conditions (in other words, as present on site).
+This means that when assessing the reaction to fire of the wooden façade cladding, one must take into account the potential influence of the underlying material layers and the way in which they are fastened.

 The table below provides an overview of the reaction to fire requirements for façade cladding indicated in the revision in their end-use conditions.*

 |Building type||Tall buildings||Medium-sized buildings||Low buildings Non-self-sufficient (2)||Low buildings Non-self-sufficient (type 2&3)|

 |Cladding (¹)||A2-s3,d0 (²)||B-s3,d1||C-s3,d1(²)||D-s3,d1|

 (¹) The doors, façade decorations, joints and technical equipment in the façade (e.g. signboards, lighting devices, air-conditioning grids, drain pipes, plant holders and wall penetrations for heating installations) are not subject to the aforementioned requirements, provided that their total visible surface makes up less than 5% of the visible surface of the façade concerned.

 (h > 25 m)